 Statistically, around 50% of women and 12% of men will contract a UTI within their lifetime.
 This type of infection will affect more than 1 in every 4 people worldwide.
 In many cases, UTIs can lead to excruciating pain and costly treatments of antibiotics that are often ineffective.
 In some cases, a UTI will clear on its own.

-The best defense is a strong offense.
-Your doctor may suggest a more proactive approach.
-Preventative measures are the most effective way to defend against future UTIs and protect against recurrent UTIs.
+Doctors and researchers suggest the best defense is a strong offense.
+Your doctor may suggest a more proactive approach for recurrent UTIs.
+Ask your doctor which preventative measures are the most effective way to defend against future UTIs and protect against recurrent UTIs.

 A UTI is an infection that can be found in your kidneys, ureters, urethra, and most commonly, your bladder.
 Bacteria (pathogens) in the bladder are usually flushed away during urination.
 However, if not flushed away during urination, pathogenic bacteria can grow and proliferate on the bladder wall causing pain, frequency, and distress.
 A UTI infection can travel from the bladder to the rest of your urinary tract and can cause more harm to the body if not cared for with a sense of urgency.